joetech/stable-diffusion-ai-prompt-examples/README.md

 - I'm using RealisticVision, but use whatever works as long as the resulting montage gives a good idea of what the prompt adds
 - Try to be generic in your prompt tokens that are not the wildcard so it can add the most to the image.
 - If you get an error about files not found, rename any generated images with apostrophes or quotation marks in them and run it again.

+## Wait.
+That doesn't look like...
+Yeah.
+There's thousands of these and some may not look right.
+I'm favoring getting more up for now, with the intent of coming back around to fix the ones that are just wrong.
+Also, I just don't know what some things are supposed to look like, so I'll miss a few.
+However, I keep all the base images so if you see one that looks wrong, [open an issue](./issues/new) and be sure to tell me which item is wrong (like "") and if you have an example of what it should look like or a better prompt, just let me know.
+Alternatively, you can recreate that sheet if you like and [submit a PR](./compare) for it.
+I'll try to get to fixes and PRs as soon as I can.